How to estimate electrical work – Residential and commercial pricing

 - The name of your business and contact information.

 - A detailed description and breakdown of the work.

 - The total price.

-The breakdown of the work should involve labor, materials, and any additional costs so that your customer can better understand the final price.
+The breakdown of the work should summarize the total labor, materials, and any additional costs so that your customer can verify the final price.